Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Return on Investment Analysis

 Return on investment (ROI) is another critical metric in financial analysis that measures the profitability of an investment relative to its cost.
-The residual value of an asset influences the ROI calculation by affecting the total return generated from the investment.
+The of an asset influences the ROI calculation by affecting the total return generated from the investment.

 A higher residual value leads to a lower total cost of ownership, resulting in a higher ROI.
 This is because a higher residual value means that the asset can be sold for a significant amount at the end of its useful life, offsetting the initial investment cost.
 As a result, businesses can achieve a higher return on their investment with a higher residual value.